Meet our Team

 Kirsten officially joined the Network leadership team in 2019 but her involvement with the Network goes back much further.
 In 2013 she co-authored the 2000-2009 AYA cancer incidence and survival analysis which contributed to the establishment of the AYA Cancer Network Aotearoa the following year.
 She has presented her work in this and other AYA cancer research at international conferences and in academic journals.

-Kirsten also works for the National Child Cancer Network as the analyst and co-ordinator of the New Zealand Children’s Cancer Registry.
 She enjoys advancing New Zealand cancer research through conducting statistical analysis for clinician-led studies and supervising summer studentship projects.
 Kirsten strongly believes in the importance of having ready access to high-quality data to improve the outcomes for all young cancer patients and their families.

 Tristan Pettit